NVFL/Sleep-Age-Dementia/README.md

 ## Contact

-This code in maintained by Nan Fletcher-Lloyd.
+This code is maintained by Nan Fletcher-Lloyd.